on all US orders over $99

 Milk is composed primarily of water, fats and sugars (lactose).
 Simply put, when we remove the fats from the milk, we are left with lactose sugar water – the enemy of lactose intolerant individuals.
 In addition, these products often contain added sugars to enhance the flavor.
 If you have read any of the Fat Flush family of books from Ann Louise Gittleman, then you know these high sugar, low fat milk products will not help with weight loss, and can contribute to heart disease, diabetes and even cancer.

 When it comes to milk proteins, there is a class that stands alone in reducing risks of allergies, Type 1 diabetes, and heart disease.
 This protein is A2, and is a proline-rich, anti-inflammatory health superstar.
 The A2 protein is the easily digested, more ancient form of casein, found in human breast milk, goat’s milk, sheep’s milk, and milk from Jersey cows and African and Asian breeds.
 The French commonly use A2 to milk to make their world-renowned cheeses; they never made the switch to the A1 form simply because of taste and texture.
-Because of its limited availability in the US, whey protein powder made from A2 milk is the most accessible form of this high quality protein.
+Because of its limited availability in the US, Fat Flush Whey Protein made from A2 milk is the most accessible form of this high quality protein.

 Detailed in Keith Woodford’s book Devil in the Milk: Illness, Health, and the Politics of A1 and A2 Milk, the A1 protein is actually a histidine-rich mutated form of casein, and is commonly found in US dairy products.
 The big problem with the A1 protein is its inability to bind a strong opiate called BCM7, which when loose in the human GI tract can cause immune response issues leading to Type 1 Diabetes and other autoimmune diseases, inflammation in arteries leading to coronary artery disease, and neurologic issues in humans including autism and schizophrenia.